-INTRODUCTION
+1. INTRODUCTION

-National Marine Dredging Company ("NMDC" or the "Company") is operating in an evolving global environment of diverse expectations, constant regulatory change, and increasing focus on stakeholder engagement and accountability.
+National Marine Dredging Company (hereafter referred as "NMDC" or the "Company") is operating in an evolving global environment of diverse expectations, constant regulatory change, and increasing focus on stakeholder engagement and accountability.
 We acknowledge that the environment in which we operate provides challenges from a governance and regulatory perspective; however, we are confident that our commitment to adopting and complying with good corporate governance practices, and our culture and values will continue, as ever, to provide the group with a strong foundation that will enable the Board of Directors and the Company to meet these challenges going forward.

-The purpose of this document is to report on the corporate governance framework at NMDC, in accordance with the Resolution No. 7 of 2016 concerning the Standards of Institutional Discipline and Governance of Public Shareholding Companies ("Corporate Governance Code") issued by the Securities and Commodities Authority ("SCA") and as amended from time to time.
+The purpose of this document is to report on the corporate governance framework at NMDC, in accordance with Resolution No. 3 of 2020 concerning Approval of Joint Stock Companies Governance Guide (hereafter referred as "Corporate Governance Guide") issued by the Securities and Commodities Authority (hereafter referred as "SCA") and as amended from time to time.